 - For example, tilt.
 The North Craven Fault has a downthrow of about 200 metres (660 ft), and a few hundred yards away the South Craven Fault has a downthrow of about 1,200 metres (3,900 ft).
 The mind boggles.

 - The Great Scar Limestone is over 200 metres thick and the overlying Yoredale Series was over 300 metres thick before weathering.

 But I digress.
 This, after all, was a geography field day.
 So in addition to talking about the landforms and why they look the way they do, it also included loads of history.
 The day started out in waterproofs on Stainforth bridge, a 17th century, arched packhorse bridge over the River Ribble, built by Samuel Watson, a local Quaker.
 This was also an opportunity to see Stainforth Force in full spate, and also learn about the limestone around this part of the Yorkshire dales.
 This is chapel house limestone, the oldest of the Great Scar Limestone!
 (Geology again!)
 Check out the power of the force…

-We walked up Smearsett Scar with a “mountain” of information along the way (see what I did there?).
 We learned about the influence of the enclosure acts on Yorkshire’s famous walls and why these hills are covered in erratics (a rock that differs from the surrounding rock and is believed to have been brought from a distance by glacial action).
 We visited old hut systems (or were they huts?) postulated what they where and when they originally were made.
 We also enjoyed some dramatic weather, spectacular views of the Dales, including Pen y Ghent, and Ingleborough.